robtucker/flexbox-lite/README.md

 A list of available growth factors is specified in the variables file:

 ```
-$flex-grow-factors: 1, 2, 3, 4, 5;
+$flex-grow-factors: 1, 2, 3, 4, 5 !default;
 ```

 Only 1-5 are included by default.
-You can over-ride this variable if you need more.
+You can over-ride this variable depending on your needs.

+###Flex wrap

+The flex-wrap(-xs) class is applied to the container div and it allows child elements to go onto a new line rather than packing them all onto a single line.

 ###Flex-basis

 The "flex-basis" property is a lot like width/height except it's "direction" is unspecified.
-It could be vertical or horizontal depending on whether the flex direction of its parent is row or col.
+It could be vertical or horizontal depending on the flex direction of its parent.

 In most cases you actively don't want this behaviour.
 When you set the width property, you don't want it to suddenly become the height on mobile.